Cray-HPE/docs-csm/workflows/iuf/nexus-setup/README.md

 argo -n argo template create nexus-setup-template.yaml
 ```

 The example below shows how to submit the template using the current required parameters.
-This example requires the existance
+This example requires the existence
 of the product at `$PRODUCTS_DIR`/`$PRODUCT` and requires the `$SKOPEO_IMAGE` to be present in Nexus.

 ```bash